BTRFS misuses and misinformation

 ZFS works around the write hole by embracing the complexity.
 So it is not like RAIDZn does not have a write hole problem per se because it does.
 However, once you add transactions, copy-on-write, and checksums on top of RAIDZ, the write hole goes away.

-The overall tradeoff is a risk of a write hole silently damaging a limited area of the array (which may be more or less critical) versus the risk of losing the entire system to a catastrophic failure if something goes wrong with a ZFS pool.
+The overall tradeoff is a risk of a write hole silently damaging a limited area of the array (which may be more critical) versus the risk of losing the entire system to a catastrophic failure if something goes wrong with a ZFS pool.
 Of course, ZFS fans will say that you never lose a ZFS pool to a simple power failure, but empirical evidence to the contrary is abundant.

 What about the data corruption bug?